Statewide system: Serving the region’s needs

 The campus offers junior- and senior-level courses in seven high-demand bachelor’s degrees.
 It also serves as a clinical campus for the Elson S. Floyd College of Medicine based at WSU Spokane.

 More than 3,000 students across the country and around the world are pursuing a WSU education through the Global Campus, the University’s online degree program.
-Students can choose from among 12 bachelor’s degrees, more than two dozen minors and certificates, and twelve master’s degrees.
+Students can choose from among 12 bachelor’s degrees, more than two dozen minors and certificates, and 12 master’s degrees.

 The same faculty who teach at WSU campuses statewide use cutting-edge technology to offer online students a rigorous and engaging educational experience.
 And the Global Campus offers virtual extra-and co-curricular activities such as online career fairs, live-streamed cultural events, and interactive faculty web presentations to build community.